eth-educators/eth-docker-docs/website/docs/Support/Update.md

 Inside the project directory, run:<br />
 `./ethd update`

-This will update eth-docker, all Ethereum clients, and migrate your `.env` settings over to a fresh copy from `default.env`.
+This will update Eth Docker, all Ethereum clients, and migrate your `.env` settings over to a fresh copy from `default.env`.

 If you want to reset your client version targets, run `./ethd update --refresh-targets` instead.

 Restart changed containers with `./ethd up`.

-## Optional: Manually update eth-docker
+## Optional: Manually update Eth Docker

 Inside the project directory, run:<br />
 `git pull`